clerk/clerk-sdk-go/README.md

 ```

 The services exposed in the `clerk.Client` divide the API into logical chunks and
-follow the same structure that can be found in the [server-side API documentation](https://docs.clerk.dev/server-api/).
+follow the same structure that can be found in the [Backend API documentation](https://docs.clerk.dev/backend/backend-api-reference).

 For more examples on how to use the client, refer to the [examples](https://github.com/clerkinc/clerk-sdk-go/tree/main/examples/operations)